pedroccrl/Wiremock4Microservices-Net/README.md

 services.AddWiremockEndpoints(configuration, Assembly.GetExecutingAssembly());
 ```

 In the `AddWiremockEndpoints` method, the `Assembly` parameter specifies where your implementations of `IWiremockEndpoint` are located.
 Through reflection, all implementations will be created using the `WireMockServer` singleton instance.
+The `IConfiguration` is used to get the `WireMockServerSettings`, see the WireMock.Net [documentation](https://github.com/WireMock-Net/WireMock.Net/wiki/Settings) for more information.

 Finally, use the `IApplicationBuilder` to call the following method:

 ```csharp
 app.UseWiremockEndpoints();